North Dakota Car Insurance Guide (Cheap Rates + Best Companies)

 Want to get a little more specific?
 Use our free percentage of income tool below to plug in your information.
 While the average cost could be a low dollar amount, that amount has to be balanced against your total disposable income to determine how affordable it is.

 The following rates were taken from the National Associations of Insurance Commissioners.
 North Dakota rates lower in three out of the four categories than national averages.

 |Coverage Type||Annual Costs (2015)|

 What Are Additional Liability Coverage Options in North Dakota?

 Loss Ratio is a good indicator of how well a company is doing financially.
 Loss ratio is the amount of money a company pays in claims to how much they earn in premium.
-If the percentage is too high, they are not making money and not could be in financial stress.
+If the percentage is too high, they are not making money and could be in financial stress.

 |Medical Payments (MedPay)||70.40%||63.81%||65.87%|